Company Registration at CIPC, SARS, COID, CUSTOMS, CIDB & More

 It’s up to you whether you choose .co.za or .com.
 A. com is slightly more expensive but perhaps more suitable if you focus on international clients.
 There are other forms as well, like .org (mainly used by organizations) or .uk (England) etc..
 A .co.za is probably the best option for a South African business because people will automatically type that in when they search for you.

 It’s also important to note that some companies buy popular domains to resell them.
 So oftentimes some domains aren’t available but they aren’t online either.
-You can contact Company Partners toll free on 0800 007 269 for help with your domain name.

 If your new Company will offer products and/or services in a specific industry, its best for your Company Name to end with the word that best describes this Industry.